 - Duration: 25 seconds.

-- Scoring: This task is not scored.
+- Scoring: Not scored.

 - Purpose: It is sent to institutions along with your PTE score report.

-PTE Read Aloud
+2. Read Aloud

 In the PTE Speaking module, Read Aloud is the first task.
 You need to read a text of about 60 words aloud.
 You will get 30-40 seconds to prepare before recording.